jupytercon/jupytercon2025-developingextensions/04-materials/07-independent-work.md

 3. Choose your extension type based on your idea:
    - **Frontend only**: For UI-only features (widgets, buttons, panels)
    - **Frontend + Server**: When you need Python backend logic (data processing, file system access, external APIs)
+   - **Theme**: Customize the look and feel of JupyterLab by creating your own theme extension (colors, fonts, icons)

 4. Install and verify the base extension works: